-Blog by Lydia Tiller, HEC Program Research and Science Manager, Tsavo
+Report written by Lydia Tiller, Research and Science Manager HEC Program

 On 29 February, the collaring operation officially opened at Kilaguni Lodge in Tsavo West National Park with a logistics meeting involving all members of the team.
 There was great energy and enthusiasm in the room.
 And, after a heart felt speech from KWS Senior Community Warden for Tsavo, Zaineb Salim, everyone was raring to go.
 Zaineb talked about the importance of what we were about to do and how our work would enhance security and raise awareness about issues such as the increase in human-elephant conflict.
 I have studied elephant behaviour in the Maasai Mara for my PhD but never collared an elephant before and so hadn’t fully comprehended the scale of such an operation, the complicated logistics involved, and the hours of pre-planning needed before a collar is even fitted to an elephant.

 The next day at 5am, the collaring operation started in earnest and I was full of excitement.
 The operation began with two aircraft piloted by STE and Tsavo Trust pilots scanning the chosen area for candidate elephants to collar.
 As soon as a bull group was spotted, the KWS chopper flew in with the experienced Tsavo vet Dr Jeremiah Poghorn and Save The Elephants’ Head of Field Operations, David Daballen.
 They made the decision on which bull elephant to collar, while the ground team, who were in four vehicles, eagerly awaited updates on the airband radios.